JuanEstebanCC/FIFA-21---API-REST/README.md

 - [Node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework
+- [Docker] - Accelerate how you build, share and run modern applications
+- [Mysql] - a relational database
   - > And more...

 ### Installation